Table of Contents

 - No improvement in symptoms.
 When a patient has unrealistic expectations about the treatment timeline they may expect to immediately see results.
 In many cases, the medications may take weeks to become effective in reducing symptoms.
 The patient may become impatient, assuming the drug isn’t working for them, and just stop taking the medication.

-Other reasons a patient might stop taking their medications include the expense of the drugs, mental confusion, distrust of doctor or medical system, or being homeless or imprisoned.
+Other reasons a patient might stop taking their medications include the expense, mental confusion, distrust of doctor or medical system, or being homeless or imprisoned.

 Dangers of Refusing to Take Medications